- Archives Home →

 April 7, 2008

 Heston's hidden movie masterpieceCharlton Heston deserves all the accolades he's getting as one of Hollywood's greatest actors.
-But as yet I've seen no mention of the stunning performance he delivered as Thomas More in a televised version of A Man for All Seasons that he not o...
+But as yet I've seen no mention of one stunning performance in a movie he also directed.

 -